7 days / 6 nights

-Upon arrival to Chitre, the capital of the Herrera province, you will settle in at the Cubitá Boutique Resort & Spa, which is determined to rescue and preserve the roots, heritage and traditions of the Azuero Peninsula.
+Upon arrival to Chitre, the capital of the Herrera province, you will settle in at the Cubitá Boutique Resort & Spa, which is determined to rescue and preserve the roots, heritage, and traditions of the Azuero Peninsula.
 The name Cubitá is borrowed from the indigenous people who once inhabited the banks of the La Villa River on the Azuero Peninsula.
-This unique boutique hotel offers you a first class experience with a lot of attention to details in a colonial environment.
-The hotel’s facilities include a spiral shaped swimming pool, a Panamanian Gourmet Restaurant, two bars, a museum, gift shop with local handcrafts, a state-of-the-art gym and Cubitá Spa, using local organic ingredients to ensure the guests’ wellbeing.
+This unique boutique hotel offers you a first-class experience with a lot of attention to detail in a colonial environment.
+The hotel’s facilities include a spiral-shaped swimming pool, a Panamanian Gourmet Restaurant, two bars, a museum, a gift shop with local handcrafts, a state-of-the-art gym, and Cubitá Spa, using local organic ingredients to ensure the guests’ wellbeing.

 Azuero’s numerous colonial villages are the wellspring of Panama’s favorite folkloric traditions – beautiful traditional clothing, such as the stunning Pollera, and handicrafts, such as ceramics based on pre-Columbian designs, originated and are still made here.
 The same is true of some important musical and literary traditions.
 Even Panama’s most popular drink, the sugarcane liquor known as “Seco”, is produced in Azuero.